aiven/devportal/docs/tools/cli/service/flink.rst

 ``avn service flink table create``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a new Aiven for Apache Flink table.
+Creates a new Aiven for Apache Flink® table.

 .. list-table::
   :header-rows: 1